Do I Qualify for Bankruptcy Chapter 7 in Greensboro, NC?

 • Don’t dig into your retirement accounts.
 Keep these accounts safe, and do not use them to pay down your debts.

 • Use common sense.
 Do not file for bankruptcy if you are about to receive an inheritance or a large sum of money.
-This money could be seized by the court in order to pay back your debt.
+This money could be seized by the court to pay back your debt.

 Finding an Experienced and Reputable Bankruptcy Attorney in Greensboro, NC

 If you are struggling with unsecured debts, the first step in your bankruptcy filing journey should be to consult with an experienced and reputable Greensboro bankruptcy attorney.
-At Ivey McClellan, our attorneys are well accustomed to the ins and outs of NC bankruptcy law and can help you get the results you are looking for with the least amount of damage.
+At Ivey McClellan, our bankruptcy attorneys are well accustomed to the ins and outs of NC bankruptcy law and can help you get the results you are looking for with the least amount of damage.

 Qualifying for Chapter 7 bankruptcy involves a lot of paperwork and is a lengthy and complicated proceeding.
 Let our experienced bankruptcy lawyers in Greensboro help you navigate the process.
 Call us, or set up an appointment to discuss your case.